OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Using Land Explorer/Filters/Mutation.md

 ## Consequence

 By default, only non-synonymous coding mutations are applied in the Land.
-Users can filter synonymous mutations, or perhaps more stringent filters using this Mutation metadata:
+Users can filter synonymous mutations, or perhaps more stringent filters using this mutation metadata:

 ![consequence_filter](../../images/consequence_mut.png)